DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/data-schema.md

 ### Fields
 - title: A list of titles for the finding.
 - source: A set of sources where the finding was identified.
+- description: A description of the finding.
+If the list of description only has one element, this will be this element.
+Otherwise, this will be a summarized concatenation of all descriptions.
-- description: A list of descriptions providing details about the finding.
+- descriptions: A list of descriptions providing details about the finding.
 - cwe_ids: A list of Common Weakness Enumeration (CWE) IDs associated with the finding.
 - cve_ids: A list of Common Vulnerabilities and Exposures (CVE) IDs associated with the finding.
 - severity: An integer representing the severity level of the finding.